hanxiaokaka/Induced_seismic/mltrl/mltrl_card_BO_level4.md

 [^1]: Note the ID convention shown is arbitrary — we use `R` for research, `02` for some index on the team's projects, and `1` for a version of the project.

-**TL;DR** — MVBO is a novel Bayesian optimization (BO) algorithm for the efficient optimization of mixed-variable functions (which may represent a real-world system, data-driven model, or other parameterized process).
+Seismic Analysis for Induced Forecasts

 ### Top-level requirements

-*link to full R&D requirements doc (there is not yet a product req's doc)*
+1. The CRS model shall run efficiently and reliably as a module in the broader industrial control system.

-1. The algorithm shall jointly optimize discrete and continuous variables.
+2. The optimization module shall continuously validate and deploy both production and shadow instances.
-2. The BO approach shall be useful for hyperparameter optimization of data-driven models.
+3. The CRS algorithm and broader optimization module shall test for, be robust against, and log and shifts in data, environment, or other operations.
-3. The BO approach shall effectively model and tune mechanistic equations (of physical systems).
+4. The control system optimzation scheme shall be resilient to faults and intrusions (internally and externally).
-4. The algorithm shall have a total runtime at least 1-2 order of magnitude faster than the end-to-end system/function.
+5. The optimization module shall have a total runtime less than 5% of the end-to-end control software pipeline.
-5. The method shall be transparent to surface info such as quantified uncertainties, bounds, etc.
+6. The optimization module shall have a fallback/bypass mode in case of unforseen failure.

 **Extra notes**: Req's are intentionally succinct and specific to the mixed-variable alg variant we're developing, ignoring generic BO items that are well-studied/validated.